Bits of Japanese Knowledge

 combini1

-Convenience stores are located alongside the gas stations in the United States.
+Convenience stores are located at or near gas stations in the United States.
 But in Japan, they are like mini-supermarkets that are often seen on street corners.
-The top three companies, Seven-Eleven Japan, Familymart and LAWSON, account for approximately 80% of the market.
-Since the 1980s, when the number of dual-income households and single-person households began to increase dramatically, convenience stores have been used even at late night hours.
+The top three companies, Seven-Eleven Japan, FamilyMart and Lawson, account for approximately 80% of the market.
+Since the 1980s, when the number of dual-income households and single-person households began to increase dramatically, convenience stores have been used even at late-night hours.

-They sell a wide variety of products, from boxed lunches, side dishes, instant foods, and other food products such as rice, bread and beverages etc., to stationery, daily necessities, magazines, socks, and stockings.
-The prices are slightly higher than those at large-scale supermarkets, but the convenience of stores in living areas where people could walk or reach by cycle without using car makes them indispensable for daily life in Japan.
-They are also equipped with Bank ATMs and copiers.
+They sell a wide variety of products, from boxed lunches, side dishes, instant foods, and other food products such as rice, bread, and beverages, to stationery, daily necessities, magazines, socks, and stockings.
+The prices are slightly higher than those at large-scale supermarkets, but the convenience of stores in living areas where people can walk or reach by bicycle without using a car makes them indispensable for daily life in Japan.
+They are also equipped with bank ATMs and copiers.

 JAPANESE